 Buying a MacBook is like getting a ticket to a land of fantastic new software.
-In addition to all the free apps that Apple gives to every buyer, both the Mac App Store and independent developers provide tools that make using your computer easier — and a little more fun.
-Our updated, must-have list includes an app that remembers your passwords, apps to keep track of your notes and to-dos, and apps to follow your package deliveries.
+In addition to all of the free apps that Apple gives to every Mac owner, both the Mac App Store and independent developers provide tools that make using your computer easier — and a little more fun.
+Our must-have list includes apps that remember your passwords, organize your notes and to-dos, and follow your package deliveries.

-1Password to rule them all: Given how many accounts we have, it's getting harder to keep these username and password combos straight, let alone differentiated (you are using a different password for every account, right?).
+1Password to rule them all: Given how many accounts we have, it's getting harder to keep these username and password combos straight, let alone differentiated.
+(You're using a different password for every account, right?)
 AgileBits' secure app lets you keep all of your passwords in one place, so you can create a single master login password with the maximum security.
 The app lets you store credit card information to auto-fill forms, and it keeps track of your security questions for different sites.
-You get Dropbox and iCloud syncing support, and for a few extra bucks, mobile apps to take your passwords on the go.
+You get Dropbox and iCloud syncing support, and for a few extra bucks, you can get mobile apps to take your passwords on the go.
 1Password offers a $5-per-month family plan that includes up to five installations on multiple devices.

 This Retina display-optimized app provides a front face for accessing Evernote's popular note-taking and storage service.
-While the app's design lacks some finesse, it does simplify note-taking, capturing quick tasks and saving documents as Web pages.
-The process of searching through notes is now simplified, so all you need to do is tell it what you want in plain language — for instance, you can tell the app you want to search for "notes with PDF."
+While the app's design lacks some finesse, it does simplify note-taking, by capturing quick tasks and saving documents as web pages.
+The process of searching through notes is now simplified, so all you need to do is tell it what you want in plain language.
+For instance, you can tell the app you want to search for "notes with PDF."
 All of this info is then synced to the cloud, so all of your devices have access to the same data.
 Step up to Evernote Plus to add offline notes and password protection ($25 per year), or Evernote Premium to add annotations and markup ($45 per year).
 If you're stuck in the Microsoft camp, the company's OneNote software offers similar functionality, also for free.

 Task management apps are a dime a dozen these days, but few match the sheer simplicity of Realmac's Clear.
-There's not a million options to get lost in; you start it, type in your tasks and swipe them away as you complete them.
-Clear lets you rearrange them in order of importance — indicated by that handy red-yellow gradient — and set due dates for time-specific tasks. iCloud syncing, as well as iPhone and iPad apps, give you the same easy access on the go.
+There aren't a million options to get lost in; you start it, type in your tasks and swipe them away as you complete them.
+The app lets you rearrange them in order of importance — indicated by that handy red-yellow gradient — and set due dates for time-specific tasks. iCloud syncing, as well as iPhone and iPad apps, give you the same easy access on the go.

-Flexibits, the developer of Fantastical, calls the app "the Mac calendar you'll actually enjoy using," and darned if it isn't right.
+Flexibits, the developer of Fantastical 2, calls the app "the calendar app you won't be able to live without," and it may be right.
 In a lot of ways, this calendar replacement reminds us of Siri.
 For instance, you don't click specific days and times to set appointments.
 Instead, you just type your sentence in plain English, and the program figures out what you're trying to schedule.
 Fantastical can work with Calendar, iCal, BusyCal, Entourage or Outlook.
-While Fantastical's functionality somewhat overlaps with that of Clear, we preferred Clear for simple daily tasks, and Fantastical as a robust appointment system.
+While Fantastical 2's functionality somewhat overlaps with that of Clear, we preferred Clear for simple daily tasks, and Fantastical as a robust appointment system.
 We love the full window view and how easy it is to view your home and work appointments separately.

 Chrome Remote Desktop

-We've messed around with a lot of VNC services, and Google's Chrome Remote Desktop is the best and easiest tool for accessing your computer from afar.
-If you're sitting at work and need to do something on your home desktop or laptop — assuming its on — then Chrome Remote Desktop makes it very, very easy to interact with your remote system as if you were sitting right in front of it.
+Google's Chrome Remote Desktop is the best and easiest tool for accessing your computer from afar.
+If you're sitting at work and need to do something on your home desktop or laptop — assuming it's on — then Chrome Remote Desktop makes it very, very easy to interact with your remote system as if you were sitting right in front of it.
 You don't have to memorize your home system's IP address or any of that; a simple PIN authentication is all you need to gain access to your remote system's mouse, keyboard and desktop.

 You can now make and receive phone calls via OS X. However, you don't have a great keypad in the operating system with which to do that.
 While you don't really need one, assuming you're calling your contacts, having some kind of keypad makes it super-easy to call everyone else's numbers.
-This $1 app drops a little keypad on your screen that you'd use just like the keypad on your iPhone.
-You can click on the numbers, copy and paste them in, or just start typing the name of the person in your contacts list who you want to reach.
+This $1 app drops a little keypad on your screen that you'd use just as you would the keypad on your iPhone.
+You can click on the numbers, copy and paste them in, or just start typing the name of the person in your contacts list.

 If you're a big online shopper, you know that tracking deliveries can be a bit of a mess.
 How are you supposed to know when you need to be home to collect certain packages?
-The $5 Deliveries app tracks shipments from a number of different services (including Amazon and Apple itself, as well as FedEx, UPS and the USPS).
+The $5 Deliveries app tracks shipments from a number of different services (including Amazon, Apple, FedEx, UPS and the USPS).

-We'd be surprised if you haven't heard of this super-popular cloud storage service.
-Here's the gist: Install Dropbox, and you'll get a free 2GB of cloud storage to play with.
+We'd be surprised if you hadn't heard of this super-popular cloud storage service.
+Here's the gist: Install Dropbox, and you'll get 2GB of cloud storage free.
 The app dumps a simple Dropbox folder onto your Mac, and anything you drag into there will be synchronized with the cloud.
 You can head over to Dropbox's website to access these files remotely (or download them to a separate device manually).
 Or, if you have multiple computers, anything in your Dropbox folder will be synchronized across all the other systems the app runs on.
 It's as easy as that — and cross-platform, too.

-Sometimes, downloaded applications dump stuff all over your hard drive, and the standard uninstallation routine (deleting the apps out of your Finder) doesn't get rid of all the extra stuff that came with them.
-Install AppCleaner and it'll find these extra bits of data and delete them for you.
-When you want to uninstall an application, just pull up AppCleaner first, then drag the application you're removing into the AppCleaner window.
+Sometimes, downloaded applications dump stuff all over your hard drive, and the standard uninstallation routine (deleting the apps from your Finder) doesn't get rid of all the extra stuff that came with them.
+If you install AppCleaner, it will find these extra bits of data and delete them for you.
+When you want to uninstall an application, just pull up AppCleaner first; then drag the application you're removing into the AppCleaner window.
 It's as easy as that.
-AppCleaner finds any and all related files, and it'll give you a prompt to delete them when it's done searching.
+AppCleaner finds all related files, and it'll give you a prompt to delete them when it's done searching.

-For absolutely nothing, BetterTouchTool enhances your Mac desktop or MacBook laptop with two powerful features.
-First, you can greatly customize gestures and apply them to various actions on your laptop.
-So, if you want to open up your favorite game by spelling the first letter of its name with your finger, you can do so.
-You can even trigger multiple actions in a sequence, so tapping a certain way can start a chain reaction of actions on your system.
-Cough up $2, and you'll even be able to use your iOS device as a remote for your computer.
+BetterTouchTool enhances your Mac desktop or MacBook laptop with two powerful features.
+First, you can customize gestures and apply them to various actions on your laptop.
+So, for example, you can open your favorite game by spelling the first letter of its name with your finger.
+You can even trigger multiple actions in a sequence so that tapping a certain way can start a chain reaction of actions on your system.
+Cough up an additional $3, and you'll even be able to use your iOS device as a remote for your computer.